Prince Rupert of the Rhine

 Key Achievements

-• Commanded Royalist cavalry during the English Civil War, becoming the iconic 'Cavalier' general
+- Commanded Royalist cavalry during the English Civil War, becoming the archetypal Cavalier commander

-• Served as senior Royal Navy commander during Second and Third Anglo-Dutch Wars
+- Served as senior naval commander during the Second and Third Anglo-Dutch Wars, contributing to Royal Navy tactical development

 Did You Know?

-• 02.He owned a large white hunting poodle named Boye that accompanied him into battle and was believed by Parliamentary propaganda to be his familiar spirit with magical powers
+- 02.He owned a white hunting poodle named Boye that accompanied him into battle during the English Civil War, which Parliamentarians claimed was his familiar spirit